luigisaetta/data-drift-analysis/README.md

 In this repo I have collected all the work done, starting from Dummer 2022, on tools to identify Data Drift

 ## What is Data Drift?
-Let's imagine that we have a worderful dataset, and we want to develop a Machine Learning model that enable us to predict a target T, giving the values for N features x1... xn.
+Let's imagine that we have a wonderful dataset, and we want to develop a Machine Learning model that enable us to predict a target T, giving the values for N features x1... xn.

 > We have a good dataset, we have enough data, we adopt a supervised approach.
 After some iterations (feature engineering, choice of the algorithm, hpo..)